Dadagiri Unlimited: Show Host

 Sourav Ganguly, the legendary former captain of the Indian national cricket team, was the inaugural host when the show premiered in 2009.
 His engaging demeanor, natural flair for conversation, and ability to connect with contestants and audiences alike played a pivotal role in establishing Dadagiri Unlimited as a beloved television program.
 Ganguly continued to host the show until 2011, during which time it gained immense traction among viewers.

 In 2012, veteran actor Mithun Chakraborty assumed the role of host.
 Ganguly made a highly anticipated return to the show in 2013.
 His second tenure as host, which lasted until 2024, reaffirmed his deep association with Dadagiri Unlimited and further strengthened its connection with audiences.
 Over the course of these years, Ganguly refined his approach, masterfully balancing intellect, humor, and competitive spirit, ensuring that the show maintained its prominence in Bengali television.
 His ability to create a dynamic and engaging environment played a crucial role in sustaining Dadagiri Unlimited as a top-rated quiz show for over a decade.

-As of 2025, celebrated actor Jisshu Sengupta has taken on the responsibility of hosting the show.
-Known for his versatility in cinema and television, Sengupta brings a fresh perspective to Dadagiri Unlimited, carrying forward the legacy established by his predecessors while adding his own unique touch.
-His presence marks a new chapter in the show's history, promising continued success and engagement with audiences.
+Dev took over as host of the show from Season 11 onwards.